rdonn70/digital_window/README.md

 ## Controls
 ### Calibrating/Adjusting the Screen
-- Use Equal button to toggle between continuous and step adjustments.
+- Use Equal key to toggle between continuous and step adjustments.
 - Use Left/Right arrow keys for X offset.
 - Use Up/Down arrow keys for Y offset.
 - Use Left/Right bracket keys for Z offset.